SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ### 2. How to plot the data?

-Complete the code below to plot the data for Diet A:
+Complete the code below to plot the data for diet A:

 <codeblock id="chap1_diet_2">